tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 about the process to follow to provide tiny updates to a YANG module already published as an RFC.

 The authors would like to thank
-Mohamed Boucadair
+Mohamed Boucadair,
-and
-Sergio Belotti
+Sergio Belotti,
+and,
+Adrian Farrel
 for their valuable comments and suggestions on this document.

 This document was prepared using kramdown.